sky-uk/mite/Using_OTEL.md

-# Testing OpenTelemetry Integration
+# Mite OpenTelemetry Integration

-This guide shows how to test mite's OpenTelemetry integration locally.
+This guide shows how to use mite's OpenTelemetry integration locally.

 ## Quick Start with Docker

-### Option 1: Jaeger Only (Recommended)
+### Option 1: Jaeger Only

 The simplest way to visualize traces: